alantg137/history/README.md

 2. Clone this repository.
 3. Run "nix-build -o shell" to install a basic LaTeX environment (it will take a while to download/build everything).
 4. Run "./shell" to enter the environment.
-(If you have `make` installed on your system and don't want to run LaTeX commands directly, you can skip this step.)

 Now, you can type `make` to build everything or something like